 accessibility features also have non-accessibility uses.
 For example,

-media query is indeed a way to customize
+the max-width media query is indeed a way to customize

 behavior on zoom, but most developers think of it instead as a way to